axelarnetwork/axelar-local-dev/integration/agoric/README.md

 The following environment variables can be set in a `.env` file:

+- `MNEMONIC` - **Required** - 24 word mnemonic phrase for the Agoric wallet used to sign GMP (General Message Passing) transactions.
+You can get one from the [Keplr extension](https://chromewebstore.google.com/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en&pli=1).
+Use the [Agoric testnet faucet](https://devnet.explorer.agoric.net/agoric/faucet) to get testnet BLD tokens.
+BLD is required to pay for gas fees, and a default amount of 20 BLD is hardcoded in the code which is sufficient for Agoric to EVM chain transactions.
 - `FACTORY_ADDRESS` - Factory contract address (default: `0x726cAF5f0BA64AF97337c6Db80F5d26Aa9DEAE75`)
 - `REMOTE_ADDRESS` - Remote EVM address (default: `0x84f600b91AFFf07Be1c033dE21007Bc092CC096e`)
 - `DESTINATION_CHAIN` - Destination chain name (default: `Avalanche`)